DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.md

 ---
 layout: docs
-title: Examples of Working with Page DOM
+title: Examples of Working with DOM Elements
-permalink: /documentation/test-api/selecting-page-elements/examples-of-working-with-page-dom.html
+permalink: /documentation/test-api/selecting-page-elements/examples-of-working-with-dom-elements.html
 ---
-# Examples of Working with Page DOM
+# Examples of Working with DOM Elements

 This document shows how to work with page DOM in frequent real-world situations.